Dr2-JMM/lnma-superres/README.md

 ### User guide

-A complete user guide can be found [here.](https://github.com/Dr2-JMM/lnma-superres/blob/main/docs/user%20guide.pdf)
+A complete user guide with the graphical installation instructions included can be found [here.](https://github.com/Dr2-JMM/lnma-superres/blob/main/docs/user%20guide.pdf)

 ----------------------------------
 ## Examples of use: